vsevolodnedora/bns_ppr_tools/README.md

 The plot will be located in:
 `/path_to_output/simulation_name/slice/plot/rho/rl_3/00000.png`
 with the name of the plot, corresponding to iteration for the plotted timestep.
+Data to use can be specified with either moments in time `--time` or iterations `--it`

 2) To make 2D movie of the variable evolution.
 For that use task `-t movie`